codingbrain/mapper.go/README.md

-# Dynamic data manipulation library for Go
+# Common library for Go

-Manipulating data dynamically using `map` in Go is difficult.
-The library provides a few utilities to handle common use cases.
+The library provides commonly used features for Go language.

 ### Features